Dear Advisor: How do I Find a Cofounder? (or) Why you Don't Need One

 Gary Livingston’s advice is to try "Slicing Pie" (no affiliation)

-Having said all of this, we’re all entitled to our own opinions :) If you still think you need a cofounder, here are some resources for you.
+Having said all of this, we’re all entitled to our own opinions. :) If you still think you need a co-founder, here are some resources.

 Part 4: Where to Find a Cofounder

-There are many resources out there for platforms and events to help you meet potential cofounders.
+Many resources exist for platforms and events to help you meet potential cofounders.
 I’ve even gotten cold outreach through LinkedIn, asking me to be a cofounder, even though I’m not looking to do so!

 (Fee-based) Platforms: The Fourth Floor’s “Asks” (no affiliation)